Incognito/rumprun_wiki_wiki/rumprun:-Howto-to-configure-the-npf-packet-filter.md

 If you do not otherwise have a `rump_server` handy, you can find one from `rumpdyn/bin` after building rumprun.

-Configure the shmif interface for both networking stacks, and attach them to each other:
+Configure the shmif interface for both networking stacks, and attach them to each other.
+We assume that you do this from your rumprun directory, adjust the path for the rumprun binaries otherwise:

 ```
 $ export RUMP_SERVER=unix:///tmp/net1